evamizer/irish_bee_population_timeseries/README.md

 ## Basic Walkthrough<a id='Walkthrough'></a>

-* **Exploring the data**: Sizing up the data, planning what needs to be done
+* **Exploring the data**: Sizing up the data, planning what needs to be done.
-* **Cleaning/Preprocesing the data**: No cleaning needed, so we made a subset of all entries between 2013-2015,
+* **Cleaning/Preprocesing the data**: No cleaning needed, so we made a subset of all entries between 2013-2015, then investigated further into genus and then species
 * **Data Prep/Feature Engineering**: I checked for normality and homoscedasticity, implementing various ways to ready the data for time series modeling.
-* **Models**: I tried out a couple different models (ARIMA*, SARIMAX*, and Phrophet) after establishing a baseline naive model, adding in analysis for each one and trying out different ways to improve their results.
+* **Models**: I tried out a couple different models (ARIMA*, SARIMAX*, and Prophet) after establishing a baseline naive model, adding in analysis for each one and trying out different ways to improve their results.
 * **Final Model Selection**: Review the model I selected and explain why I chose it.
 * **Business Recommendations** - Implimentation and greater uses.
 * **Beyond**: Relfections on how I would improve my process or do something differently in the future.